stormgle/account-base/README.md

 `npm install --save @stormgle/account-base`

 To loose coupling the database with the api.
-I use `database-abstractor` package when designing the api.
+I've used `database-abstractor`.
 At the time you create and use the api, you need to install a database driver.
 Here I will install the dynamodb driver for example .

 `npm install --save @stormgle/userdb-dynamodb-driver`

-Curentlly, I only designed the dynamodb driver packages.
+Curently, I only designed the dynamodb driver packages.
 More drivers will be supported in future.

-If you want to change the example server `PORT`, edit the `PORT_LOCAL_TEST` in `./env/.env.test` file.
+If you want to change `PORT` number of the example server, edit the `PORT_LOCAL_TEST` in `./env/.env.test` file.

 ### Setup environment